ArunKrShaw127/exc/README.md

 To set up the Exchange Data project locally, follow these steps:

-Sure!
 Here are the steps for both Windows and macOS:

 **Windows:**
 1. Open a command prompt or Git Bash.